sarahebull/C19obscenitymap/README.md

 ## Licence

 The data and code are published under a CC-BY 4.0 license.
-Note that the National Library of Scotland is the provider of the historic geographic map layers and must also be credited.

 ## Citation